Assigning vDisks and versions to target devices

 - Red X icon indicates that this version is obsolete, no devices are currently booted from it, and that this version can be deleted because a merged base was created, which is more current.

 Provides the date and the time that this version was created.
 Date format is YYYY/MM/DD and time format is HH:MM

-Provides the date and time that this version is scheduled to be released to production.
+Provides the date and time that this version is scheduled for release to production.
 The date format is YYYY/MM/DD and time format is HH:MM

 The number of target devices streaming sessions for a given version.